-Marissa Norman, Psy.D ., is a Postdoctoral Fellow holding a M.S., in Sport and Exercise Psychology and a Doctoral Degree in Clinical Psychology.
-Considering each athlete’s individualistic needs, Marissa aims to help them reach their full potential both in athletics and in their personal lives.
+Marissa Norman, Psy.D ., LP is a Sport Psychologist holding a M.S., in Sport and Exercise Psychology and a Doctoral Degree in Clinical Psychology.
+Considering each athlete’s individualistic needs, Marissa aims to help them reach their full potential both in athletics and in their personal lives through performance psychology.

 Experience, Education, and Training